origin-1/gulp-eslint-new/README.md

 ## Custom Extensions

-ESLint results are attached as an `eslint` property to the Vinyl files that pass through a Gulp.js stream pipeline.
+ESLint results are attached as an `eslint` property to the Vinyl files that pass through a gulp stream pipeline.
 This is available to streams that follow the initial gulp-eslint-new stream.
 The [`eslint.result`](#eslintresultaction) and [`eslint.results`](#eslintresultsaction) methods are made available to support extensions and custom handling of ESLint results.

-#### Extension Packages:
+### Extension Packages

 * [gulp-eslint-if-fixed](https://github.com/lukeapage/gulp-eslint-if-fixed)
 * [gulp-eslint-threshold](https://github.com/krmbkt/gulp-eslint-threshold)